peter88213/yw2nw/docs/usage.md

 # a yWriter tag.
 # Usage: "%tag: <character, location, or scene tag>"
 # If there are multiple tags assigned, put each one on its own line.

-[OPTIONS]
-double_linebreaks = Yes

-# "Yes" -- In novelWriter, paragraphs are separated by double line breaks,
-#          as is supported by novelWriter's document export.
-# "No"  -- In novelWriter, paragraphs are separated by single line breaks,
-#          as is common in prose texts.
-# Note: "No" is overridden by the "-d" command line parameter.

 ```